ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Diagnostic evaluation

 In general, PACNS is very rare and extremely difficult to diagnose.
-It occurs predominantly in younger patients without traditional vascular risk factors and the manifestation of systemic disease.
+It occurs predominantly in younger patients without traditional vascular risk factors and without manifestations of systemic disease.
 A thorough evaluation is required, including a detailed medical history, physical examination, blood tests, brain imaging, and a cerebrospinal fluid analysis.
 To confirm the diagnosis, a brain biopsy should be performed.

 Diagnostic criteria [Calabrese, 1988] |